The High-Frequency and Rare Events Barriers to Neural Closures of Atmospheric Dynamics: Learning slow neural closure: Sensitivity

 \FloatBarrier

-In contrast, at lower Rossby numbers, for regimes devoid of fast oscillations such as shown in Fig.~\ref{Fig_sojourn}D below corresponding to $F_1=6.97\times 10^{-2}$ in the L80 model, neural closures of high-accuracy are easily accessible with skills comparable to those obtained with the BE manifold; see Supplementary Fig.~1.
-As explained next, the reasons for this success lie in the absence of high-frequencies in the solutions to parameterize and in the absence of rare events in the statistics of lobe transitions.
+In contrast, at lower Rossby numbers, for regimes devoid of fast oscillations such as shown in Figure \ref{Fig_sojourn}D below corresponding to $F_1=6.97\times 10^{-2}$ in the L80 model, neural closures of high-accuracy are easily accessible with skills comparable to those obtained with the BE manifold; see Figure \ref{Fig_slowL80_vs_NN}.
+As explained below, the reasons for this success lie in the absence of high-frequencies in the solutions to parameterize and in the absence of rare events in the statistics of lobe transitions.